-- 3.3.10 The possibility of obtaining results with significant statistical uncertainly which make the justification of practical safely measures difficult, shall be considered. - 3.3.11 Examples of using individual elements of the fault and event tree techniques are given in Appendices 2 and 3 to Part XV "MODU/FOP Safety Assessment" of the MODU/FOP Rules.
+- 3.3.10 The possibility of obtaining results with significant statistical uncertainly which make the justification of practical safely measures difficult, shall be considered. - 3.3.11 Examples of using individual elements of the fault and event tree techniques are given in Appendices 2 and 3 to Part XV "Safety Assessment" of the MODU Rules and Appendices 2 and 3 to Part XV "Safety Assessment" of the FOP Rules.